-Criteria for Short Term Instruments
+CARE Ratings' criteria for rating of Short-Term Instruments

-[Issued in February 2021]
+[Issued in February 2023]

-Background:
+Background

-The framework of CARE Ratings' rating methodology essentially consists of analyzing the operational and financial characteristics of the entity being rated.
+CARE Ratings Limited (CARE Ratings) assigns ratings on a short-term rating scale for instruments and facilities with original maturity of upto one year.
+The short-term ratings are usually mapped to the long-term ratings in conjunction with evaluation of liquidity profile of the issuers which entails analysis of working capital management, variations in the working capital cycle and adequacy of internal accruals for meeting the short-term financial obligations.
+The long-term fundamental credit quality assessment by CARE Ratings essentially consists of analysing the operational and financial characteristics of the entity being rated.
 Besides quantitative factors, qualitative aspects like assessment of management capabilities play a very important role in arriving at the rating for an instrument.
 The relative importance of qualitative and quantitative components of the analysis varies with the type of entity.
 Rating determination is a matter of experienced and holistic judgment, based on the relevant quantitative and qualitative factors impacting the credit quality of the entity.